-For the past several years the festival has featured a Portal to the Future area at the north end of the site that highlighted some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.
+For the past several years the festival has featured a Portal to the Future area at the north end of the site that highlights some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.
 Watch Janice Kurkoski talk about her role as an Organizer at the Festival and how the Portal to the Future has evolved.

 There are all kinds of things to consider when standing at the “Portal to the Future” and pondering what is to come.
 One question is, how are we going to get there? . . .
 Not only in the philosophical, social, and political sense, but also in the physical sense, i.e., how are we going to get around?